 Many people perceive prenuptial agreements as a legal enforcement of the adage, “what’s yours is yours, and what’s mine is mine.”
 Before you consider creating a prenup, make sure you know points of weakness that can void the entire premarital agreement in the future.

 Reasons a Judge Can Overturn a Prenuptial Agreement

-The condition under which the parties sign the agreement is also significant.
-Neither person should be in a state of duress or under any pressure to sign the prenup.
+- Neither person should be in a state of duress or under any pressure to sign the prenup.
 Any indication of coercion or lack of willingness can give way for a divorce judge to overturn the agreement.

 The information included in the premarital agreement is also crucial.
 Failing to fully disclose major assets can get the agreement overturned, as can providing fraudulent information or making false promises in the prenup.
 Additionally, the provisions of the prenup should not be egregiously lopsided, meaning one spouse is granted everything in the event of a divorce while the other leaves the marriage with absolutely nothing.